 Two-day tournament begins on Monday at El Caballro Country Club

-Entering his fifth year at Long Beach State, Joey Cerulle became the eighth head coach in the 43-year history of the women's golf program in the summer of 2009.
+Entering his sixth year at Long Beach State, Joey Cerulle became the eighth head coach in the 43-year history of the women's golf program in the summer of 2009.

 Last season, Cerulle led LBSU to a second-place finish at the Big West Conference Championship for the second consecutive year and captured their first tournament title since 2009.
 Four 49ers were named to the All-Big West team for the second consecutive season as it was the most selected since 2006 when players from LBSU were honored.

 Cerulle spent the 2008-09 season as the assistant coach for the men's and women's golf teams at California Baptist in Riverside, Calif.
 Cerulle was selected to replace Sue Ewart, who stepped down after serving 13 years as the 49ers' head coach.
 Cerulle helped both men's and women's teams at Cal Baptist to a pair of NAIA Top 25 rankings.
 The women's team achieved its highest ranking in school history as the Lancers were ranked No. 2.
 Cal Baptist also produced three NAIA All-Americans as the Lancers won the GSAC/CalPAC Conference and finished in third place at the National Tournament.
 He also coached the highest-rated player in the NAIA (Malin Thorberg).
 The men's team earned its first tournament title in program history as the Lancers won at Poppy Hills.
 They also finished second at the GSAC/Cascade Conference Championship.
 The Lancers finished the season ranked No. 23 in the nation by Golfstat.